Major Accomplishments & Purchases

 Unimac Extractor Washer Dryer

-To thoroughly clean after contamination volunteer responders’ gear.
-It’s important to the health of every firefighter.
-This is the first washer/extractor unit installed in Station 73 – (along I-90 at Golf Course Rd.)
+To thoroughly clean after contamination, first responders’ gear.
+It’s important for the health of every firefighter.
+This is the first washer/extractor unit installed at Station 73 (along I-90 at Golf Course Rd.).

 Mini Unicus®